 The developed countries have high knowledge in and awareness of exclusive breastfeeding yet the practice of exclusive breastfeeding still needs more improvement.
-The Australian breastfeeding statistics (22) showed that 96% of mothers initiate breastfeeding, thereafter, only 39% exclusively breastfed for less than 4 months, and 15% for less than 6 months, overall 35% of infants were introduced to solid foods by 4 months of age.
+The Australian breastfeeding statistics (22) showed that 96% of mothers initiate breastfeeding, thereafter, only 39% exclusively breastfeed for less than 4 months, and 15% for less than 6 months, overall 35% of infants were introduced to solid foods by 4 months of age.
 In the United States of America, exclusive breastfeeding rate is 49% for 2013 (23).
 In Germany, 88.7% of the western group of mothers initiates breastfeeding at birth; this dropped to 60.5% exclusive breastfeeding at two months and 13.5% at six months (24).
+Between attitude and knowledge, attitude was the only factor independently related to breastfeeding duration for the first year of life (25).